 The Last Concert Café is a local institution that has been rocking Downtown Houston for over 70 years.

 Don’t let the locked doors turn you away.
 Just knock twice to get in to the Mexican restaurant and oldest live music venue in Houston.
-Yes, you have to knock.
+No, you don’t really have to knock twice – at least, not anymore.
 [Featured image courtesy of Last Concert Cafe’s website]

-Nowadays, the venue stages live music seven days a week with sessions that go deep into the night.
-The open-air venue offers a large sanded dancing floor to get you into the groove and vibe out to their local psychedelic jams and drum circles.
+Nowadays, the venue stages live music throughout the week with sessions that go deep into the night.
+The open-air venue offers a large sanded dancing floor to get you into the groove and vibe out to their local psychedelic jams.

-Its menu features all the Tex-Mex staples, complete with their famous fajitas and Infamous LCC House Margaritas.
-On Saturdays and Sundays the café serves brunch.
-This menu features everything from Horchata French Toast, to Old School Burgers, to Egg White Avocado Toast.
+Its menu features all the Tex-Mex staples, complete with their famous fajitas and infamous house margaritas.
+On Sundays the café serves brunch.
+This menu features everything from Texas Style Eggs Benedict, to Blueberry Pancakes,and Juevos Rancheros.

 With 70 years of history under its belt, with its music and margaritas, the Last Concert Café continues to hit Houston with all the best waves.

 See also: Bourbon Frosted Flakes And Bone Marrow, See What’s Behind The Bar At This Wildly Inventive Cocktail Lab In Houston